pyQode/pyqode.core/docs/source/getting_started.rst

     - use a pre-made editor that already fits your needs (QGenericCodeEdit)
     - use the raw editor widget and install your own selection of modes and panels.

+.. note:: The editor widget is meant to work with files instead of raw text.
+          Prefer to use the openFile/saveToFile methods instead of the setPlainText/plainText methods.

 Using a pre-made editor
 ----------------------------